 Professor Taylor's background includes being Artistic Director of Noon Hour Theatre for three seasons.

 Professor Taylor completed his undergraduate degree at the University of Winnipeg, has a professional teaching certificate from the University of Manitoba, and an M.A. and M.F.A. from the University of New Orleans.
-A veteran of over forty professional productions on stage and screen, he is a member of the A.C.T.R.A.
+A veteran of over sixty professional productions on stage and screen, he is a member of the A.C.T.R.A.
 Performers Guild and the Canadian Actors Equity Association.